benno0810/terminalDrawerPython/README.md

 - virtual z axis for rectangles and lines objects (I learnt it from computer graphic, it's called z-buffer)
   - only colors of largest z (min depth, cloest to the "camera") will be rendered on canvas
-  - we maintain coordinate z in-house, i.e when a command is pass in, an increasing z coordinate is generated for any object that is being created
+  - we maintain coordinate z in-house, i.e when a command pass in, an increasing z coordinate is generated for any object that is being created
-  - theoretically two polygon will never be overlapping with increasing z coordinates, but it can be confused when we can only looping through z axis
+  - theoretically two polygons will never be overlapping with each other given increasing z coordinates, but it can be confused to look at what's being printing out since we can only look through z axis

 - Any command that specifies coordinates outside the current canvas dimensions
   - returns an error message: